tum-pbs/pbdl-book/physgrad.md

 Physical Gradients
 =======================

-**Note, this chapter is very preliminary - probably not for the first version of the book**
+**Note, this chapter is very preliminary - probably not for the first version of the book. move after RL, before BNNs?**

-The next chapter will dive deeper into state-of-the-art-research, and aim for an even tighter integration of physics and learning.
+The next chapter will questions some fundamental aspects of the formulations so far -- namely the gradients -- and aim for an even tighter integration of physics and learning.
-The approaches explained previously all integrate physical models into deep learning algorithms, either as part of the loss function or via operators embedded into the network.
+The approaches explained previously all integrate physical models into deep learning algorithms.
+Either as a physics-informed (PI) loss function or via differentiable physics (DP) operators embedded into the network.
-In the former case, the simulator is only required at training time, while in the latter it also employed at inference time.
-When using {doc}`diffphys`, it actually enables an end-to-end training of NNs.
+In the PI case, the simulator is only required at training time, while for DP approaches, it also employed at inference time, it actually enables an end-to-end training of NNs and numerical solvers.
+Both employ first order derivatives to drive optimizations and learning processes, and we haven't questioned at all whether this is the best choice so far.

+A central insight the following chapter is that regular gradients are often a _sub-optimal choice_ for learning problems involving physical quantities.
+Treating network and simulator as separate systems instead of a single black box, we'll derive a different update step that replaces the gradient of the simulator.
+As this gradient is closely related to a regular gradient, but computed via physical model equations, we refer to this update (proposed by Holl et al. {cite}`holl2021pg`) as the {\em physical gradient} (PG).

 ```{admonition} Looking ahead
 :class: tip